nikushi/pbwatch/README.md

 # pbwatch

-`pbwatch` always display current clibpard text on loop.
+`pbwatch` - display and update current clipboard text on terminal.

 ## Features

-* Displaying current cliboard buffer to your terminal in foreground.
+* Display current cliboard text to your terminal in foreground.
-* Send notification to notification center when text on cliboard changes.
+* Send event to notification center when you copy new text.

 ## Requirements